agamamom/agamamom/README.md

 <br />

-hi, i'm [Dat], a beginner of front-end web developer and i'll try so hard to learn more knowledge and experience for my self, to be a full-stack developer.
+hi, i'm [Dat],
+As a dedicated Software Engineer with a strong background in Web Development, I am committed to excellence and always strive for the best results in every project.
+My passion for technology drives me to stay updated on emerging trends and industry best practices.

+While my experience has been in web development, I am now focusing on mobile development, eager to bring my skills to this dynamic field.
+I believe in continuous improvement and look forward to embracing new challenges as I grow in mobile development.

 - 🗼 Living in **Bien Hoa, Viet Nam*

-- 👨‍💻 Currently in Internship
+- 👨‍💻 Currently in Fresher Mobile Developer

 - 👍 Dog, cat and Gaming 🐶 🎮